wp-plugins/customize-admin/readme.txt

 Finally, this plugin is ready to be localized.
 All you have to do is to use the POT file for translating.

 == Changelog ==

+= 1.5.1 =
+Changed get_bloginfo('siteurl') to get_bloginfo('url') to prevent notices from being displayed on the login screen when debug is enabled.

 = 1.5 =
 Added option to remove dashboard RSD and WLW meta tags and image size fix for login logo